Augustus Maxwell: Political career

 Not long after arriving in Florida, Maxwell served as the second Florida Attorney General from 1846 until 1847.
 A Democrat, he was then served in the Florida House of Representatives from 1847 until 1848, when he resigned to become the second Florida Secretary of State, a position he held until 1849.
-Later in 1849, Maxwell was elected to the Florida Senate, but would soon resign a year later.
+Later in 1849, Maxwell was elected to the Florida Senate, but would resign a year later.

 Maxwell, however, had developed a reputation in the state for his work on legislative committees, and, as a result, he was elected to the U.S. House of Representatives, representing Florida's at-large congressional district.
 He served in Congress for two terms, opting not to run for re-election in 1856.
-After his retirement from Congress, Maxwell moved to Pensacola, Florida, where he served as President of the Alabama and Florida Railroad.
+After he retired from Congress, Maxwell moved to Pensacola, Florida, where he served as President of the Alabama and Florida Railroad.

 American Civil War

 On January 10, 1861, the State of Florida voted to secede from the Union, becoming the third state to do so, following South Carolina and Mississippi.
 Maxwell's exact stance on secession remains unknown to historians, but his support from pro-secessionist state legislators seems to suggest that he was a secessionist.
 In November 1861, the Florida Legislature elected him to the Confederate States Senate, a position he would serve in until the end of the American Civil War.

 Maxwell was regarded as an exceptionally practical Senator.
 Realizing that Florida's main contributions to the war effort were food and manufactured goods, he opposed increased taxes and conscription, both of which he felt would hurt Florida's production value.
 He also asked Confederate President Jefferson Davis to warn people against planting anything other than food.

 Despite his practicality, Maxwell was known for his corruptness.
-In the Senate, he was a staunch supporter of President Davis' power-grabs, and did not oppose his expanding executive authority.
+In the Senate, he was a staunch supporter of President Davis' power grabs and did not oppose his expanding executive authority.
 In addition, Maxwell was named chairman of a special committee tasked with investigating the Confederate Department of the Navy, which was run by his close friend Stephen R. Mallory.
 Following the disastrous Capture of New Orleans, the Confederate Navy was blamed due to the failure of the ironclads.
 Hoping to forestall this, Mallory persuaded the Congress to investigate the conduct of the department instead.
 With the investigative committee stacked with Mallory's friends, including Maxwell and Representative Ethelbert Barksdale, the committee found no evidence of neglect or ineptitude.

 On May 10, 1865, Union Brigadier General Edward McCook entered Tallahassee without incident.
 Ten days later, the American flag was hoisted over the Florida State Capitol and McCook read the Emancipation Proclamation on its steps, officially marking the surrender of Florida.